hybridgroup/gopherbot/assembly/README.md

 ### Next steps

-Now that your Gopherbot is fully assembled, go back to the main README and continue with the software installation on your computer so you can write yur own programs.
+Now that your Gopherbot is fully assembled, go back to the main README and continue with the software installation on your computer so you can write your own programs.